Duncan U. Fletcher High School: Recent history

 In 1991, the 9th grade was moved back from junior high schools to senior high schools, county-wide.
 Sixth grade was moved from elementary schools to junior high schools, which were renamed "middle schools."
 In 1997, Fletcher High became a full service school with the construction of the Beaches Resource Center on campus.
 The center provides mental health services to the Jacksonville Beaches community, including counseling, behavioral therapy and substance abuse treatment.

-In 2007, Fletcher High tied with Riverside High School as the most crowded in Duval County.
+In 2007, Fletcher High tied with Lee High School (now Riverside High School) as the most crowded in Duval County.
 The high school obtained a new science lab in 2008, a critical addition after a 2007 protest by parents about the high school's inadequate science facilities for its 2600 students.
 Later in 2008, a new master plan for the school proposed the construction of a new wing to replace the school's 21 portable classrooms.
 As of 2019, this plan has yet to be implemented.